Pergo Outlast Reviews: Is Home Depot’s Pergo Any Good?

 As in, they’re fine with spills, but aren’t generally rated to last days in standing water.
 Pergo Outlast Plus is no different.
 It shouldn’t be submerged, but it will survive the occasional spill (as its SpillProtect coating would suggest).

-Remember our assertion that Pergo TimberCraft might be better than Outlast Plus?
+Remember when we mentioned that Pergo TimberCraft is comparable—but not the same—as Outlast Plus?
 This is one reason why.

-Either way, Pergo Outlast reviews seem to agree—the floor will hold up to spills, but not so to wetness.
+Either way, Pergo Outlast reviews seem to agree—the floor will hold up to spills, but not to being submerged.

-Plain and simple: a WetProtect wear layer is better than a SpillProtect layer (what Outlast Plus uses).
+Plain and simple: a WetProtect wear layer is more waterproof than a SpillProtect layer (what Outlast Plus uses).
 If you dump a gallon of water on your floor (terrible idea, by the way), it’ll seep through a SpillProtect coating quicker.

 However, that doesn’t mean that floors with WetProtect are fully protected from liquids.
 Standing water can still damage these floors.